Home

 Enterprise-wide access to plant floor data

 Ethernet has been the network of choice for information for some time now.
 Its widespread use has made it very affordable and readily available.
 The information technology departments of many companies already have in place an Ethernet infrastructure that includes cabling, repeaters and hubs, as well as network management and support.
-The QUCM-OE is ideal for companies that require information from their Modbus® devices and who would like to leverage their existing Ethernet infrastructure.
-Information from these devices is readily available to the entire enterprise since any Ethernet device with a Modbus/TCP driver can access or control Modbus devices with the help of the QUCM-OE.
+The QUCM is ideal for companies that require information from their Modbus devices and who would like to leverage their existing Ethernet infrastructure.
+Information from these devices is readily available to the entire enterprise since any Ethernet device with a Modbus/TCP driver can access or control Modbus devices with the help of the QUCM.

 Plant-wide Ethernet communication between serial devices